SamirShef/topazlang/README.md

-# topazlang
+# Topaz
 The Topaz programming language.
 Safety and speed!

+See source code documentation in [here](https://SamirShef.github.io/topazlang/docs/html/index.html)

 ## Usage
 ```bash
 topazc path/to/src.tp
 ```
-Where `path/to/src` is relative path to source
+Where `path/to/src.tp` is relative path to source